craigaps/PasskeyApp/README.md

 ## Prerequisites
-The rplying party in this sample app is IBM Security Verify (ISV).
+The relying party in this sample app is IBM Security Verify (ISV).
 Create a free trial tenant here: https://www.ibm.com/account/reg/us-en/signup?formid=urx-30041.
 You'll need to have an IBMid but this can be done at the same time.

 This link explains setting up your tenant: